-Short Long Description Indication PF Power Fail AC supply over- or undervoltage.
+Alarm Meaning Description Indication PF Power Fail AC supply over- or undervoltage.
 Triggers an alarm if the AC supply is out of specification or when the device is cut from supply, for example when switching it off with the power switch.
 The DC output will be switched off which could be only temporarily, depending on the situation and setting DC output after PF alarm (see 3.4.3.1).
-Dienlay analog &

-Short Long Description Indication ОТ OverTem- perature Triggers an alarm if the internal temperature reaches a certain limit.
+Display, analog IF, digital IF ОТ OverTem- perature Triggers an alarm if the internal temperature reaches a certain limit.
 The DC output will be switched off which could be only temporarily, depending on the setting DC output after OT alarm (see 3.4.3.1).
-Display, analog & digital interface MSP Master-Slave Protection Triggers an alarm if the master unit loses contact to any slave unit.
+Display, analog IF, digital IF MSP Master-Slave Protection Triggers an alarm if the master of an initialized master-slave system loses contact to any slave unit or if a slave has not yet been initialized by the master.
 The DC output will be switched off.
-The alarm can be cleared by reinitializing the MS system or deactivating master-slave mode.
-Display, digital interface SOVP Safety OverVoltage Protection Only featured in 60 V models: Triggers a special OVP alarm if the voltage on the DC output exceeds the rigid threshold of 101% rated voltage.
-The DC output will be switched off.
-For details refer to section 3.3.6 Display, analog & digital interface
+The alarm can be cleared by either deactivating master-slave mode or reinitializing the MS system.
+Display, digital interface